Who We Are

 Children at the 9:45 service join Sunday School after the children's time.
 Sunday worship consists of a Service of Holy Communion and the choir sings.

-We have parking and are handicap accessible.
+We have parking and our entrance and bathrooms are handicap-accessible.

 We welcome all who are seeking God’s love and grace.